What is a Farm Equipment Mechanic?

 What does a Farm Equipment Mechanic do?

-A farm equipment mechanic will have to have a thorough knowledge of the various machines used in the field such as planters, tillers, spray equipment, tractors, and machines used to milk cows.
-They will need to be able to take apart and rebuild these machines, be able to differentiate between working and nonworking parts, and know where to order the proper machine parts.
+A farm equipment mechanic has a thorough knowledge of the various machines used in the field such as planters, tillers, spray equipment, tractors, and machines used to milk cows.
+They also know how to repair smaller consumer-grade lawn and garden tractors.

-Farm equipment mechanics will also need to perform regular diagnostics on equipment to make sure that these expensive pieces of machinery are kept clean and well-oiled, so as to last the farmer as long as possible.
-Mechanics may also be called in to repair dents or scratches on the machines as well as other cosmetic concerns, and to service older models.
+Farm equipment mechanics also perform regular diagnostics on equipment to make sure that these expensive pieces of machinery are kept clean and well-oiled in order to last as long as possible.

 What is the workplace of a Farm Equipment Mechanic like?